thomascgray/opr-af-to-tts/README.md

-# Grimdark Future Roster-To-TTS
+# OPR Roster-To-TTS

 _(Everything is very WIP, including the name!)_

-## Use the app right here: https://grimdark-future-af-to-tts.netlify.app/
+## Use the app right here: https://opr-af-to-tts.netlify.app/

 ### A webapp to take lists from [OPR's](https://www.onepagerules.com/) [Army Forge](https://army-forge.onepagerules.com/) and turn them into Tabletop Simulator object name and descriptions.